Memorial Union Terrace

 The IPCO 2023 conference will be held on June 21-23, 2023 in the DeLuca Forum in the Discovery Building.
 The Discovery Building is located in 330 N. Orchard St., Madison, WI 53715 United States.
 Click here for directions.

-Wednesday (June 21) 8:00 Registration and coffee
+Wednesday (June 21) 8:00 Registration and breakfast

 8:45 Opening remarks

-9:00 Jin, Klein Williamson: A 4/3-Approximation Algorithm for Half-Integral Cycle Cut Instances of the TSP
+9:00 Jin, Klein, Williamson: A 4/3-Approximation Algorithm for Half-Integral Cycle Cut Instances of the TSP

 9:30 Karlin, Klein, Oveis Gharan: A Deterministic Better-than-3/2 Approximation Algorithm for Metric TSP